Main Heritage

 email: vhf@victoriaheritagefoundation.ca

-The Victoria Heritage Foundation was created in 1983 by the City of Victoria to manage its funding program for Heritage Designated houses.
-Partial grants assist property owners with rehabilitating and maintaining their house exteriors as well as some designated interiors, outbuildings and landscape features.
-390 houses are now designated, 338 of those have received VHF funding.
-The annual deadline to apply for grants is March 31st.
-Please phone or email VHF for further information.
+The Victoria Heritage Foundation is a not-for-profit organization, created in 1983 by the City of Victoria to manage its funding program for Heritage-Designated houses.
+Grants assist owners with rehabilitating and maintaining their house exteriors.
+Over 425 houses are now designated; most of those have received VHF funding.

-VHF has been involved in a variety of research & interpretation projects to promote the awareness and conservation of Victoria's heritage homes and residential neighbourhoods.
-VHF has completed a four-volume update to the City's This Old House book, originally published in 1978.
-This entailed a comprehensive cataloguing of historic buildings, sites and neighbourhoods.
-These fascinating and popular volumes are comprised of Vol. 1: Fernwood & Victoria West, Vol. 2: James Bay, Vol. 3: Rockland, Burnside, Harris Green, Hillside/Quadra, North Park & Oaklands and Vol. 4: Fairfield, Gonzales & Jubilee .
-They include all buildings - residential, commercial, institutional and industrial - on the City of Victoria's Heritage Registry in each of the neighbourhoods.
-The series has won several awards from the Hallmark Society and Heritage BC.
+VHF has been involved in a variety of research and interpretation projects to promote awareness and conservation of Victoria's heritage homes and residential neighbourhoods.
+VHF continues to update the four-volumes of This Old House: Victoria's Heritage Neighbourhoods.
+This fascinating and popular series is comprised of Vol. 1: Fernwood & Victoria West, Vol. 2: James Bay, Vol. 3: Rockland, Burnside, Harris Green, Hillside/Quadra, North Park & Oaklands and Vol. 4: Fairfield, Gonzales & Jubilee.
+They include all buildings - residential, commercial, institutional and industrial - on the City of Victoria's Heritage Register in the residential neighbourhoods.
+The series has won multiple awards from the Hallmark Heritage Society, Heritage BC and Heritage Canada.

 Back to top...